we've already set into motion? While

 average temperature climbs, winds

-ocean currents move heat around
+and ocean currents move heat around

 the globe in ways that can cool some